nezaj/logs/README.md

     * Bench: 3x170x5 (good)
     * Curls: 3x60x9 (good)
     * Leg-Lifts: 3x10 (okay)
-* Jiu-Jitsu
+* Jiu-Jitdu
     * Solid class
-    * Feeling back in the flow of things
     * Got to work more on guard passing
-    * Want to focus on trying new things on lower level belts
+    * Want to focus on try new things on lower belts

 Diet: 1550, 151g
 * Apple (100)